wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Chaos.md

 Cutting corners to accelerate power gain, but paying the price later.
 A Chaos caster has ways to mitigate the price while making the most of the immediate power
-Proto-Indo-European: shared stories of madness as divine weapon, a warrior's bargain, or just insanity.
-Fomorian: Rule-breaking as sabotage
+Big imbues, CD reductions, Ardor/Cunning buffs, future imbue reductions
 Gnosticism: Inversion of mainstream religion

 Malus (Chaos 1): Reduce a CD.
-Next turn end, imbue 1 less Advorsus (Chaos 2): Imbue 3.
-At the next 3 turn ends, imbue 1 less Unweaving en-t-Fate (Chaos 3): Imbue 6.
+Next turn end, imbue 1 less Advorsus (Chaos 2): Imbue 4.
+At the next 2 turn ends, imbue 1 less Unweaving en-t-Fate (Chaos 3): Imbue 6.
 99 CD Liberation en-n-Arkhon (Chaos 4): Buff your Ardor/Cunning/Vision for 3 turns.
 The turn after the buff expires, you cannot imbue t-Apostasis en-te-Demiourgos (Chaos 5): Imbue 5.
 For the next 3 turns, units cannot imbue

-Haeresis (Chaos 1, Order 1): Imbue 1 less at the next 2 turn ends, then imbue 4 Sacrilegium (Chaos 2, Order 1):
-t-Apocryphon en-Johannes (Chaos 3, Order 1): For the next 3 turns, gain Cunning/Vision.
+Haeresis (Chaos 1, Order 1): Imbue 1 less at the next 2 turn ends, then imbue 5 Sacrilegium (Chaos 2, Order 1): Set a spell’s CD to 0.
+Next turn, you cannot imbue t-Apocryphon en-Johannes (Chaos 3, Order 1): For the next 3 turns, gain Cunning/Vision.
 Extend this buff each turn you imbue 0 or 5+ p-Eucharist en-te-Demiourgos (Chaos 4, Order 1): Each turn you imbue 0 or 5+, imbue 2

-p-Name en-te-True-God (Chaos 3, Order 2): If you imbue 0 next turn, imbue 10 at that turn's end
+p-Name en-te-True-God (Chaos 3, Order 2): If you imbue 0 next turn, imbue 8 at that turn's end

 (Chaos 1, Thunder 1)
 Ekstasis en-t-Invocation (Chaos 3, Thunder 1):